 Statistics like these are unprecedented.
 Nursing home residents do not give up their rights to be treated with dignity and respect when they enter a long-term care facility.
 Their age and their ailments do not give nursing home staff permission to hurt them -- even if the staff members are overworked or underpaid.
 It is critical that incidents of abuse and neglect are reported promptly.

-Our experienced nursing home neglect attorneys are passionate about fighting for the rights of nursing home residents who have been abused and neglected in Wisconsin.
+Our Wisconsin nursing home neglect attorneys are passionate about fighting for the rights of nursing home residents who have been abused and neglected in Wisconsin.
+We also have offices in Illinois and Iowa.
 We want to get a fair recovery for each individual and to hold nursing homes accountable for their actions.
 To learn more, we invite you to read our FREE book, Guide for Nursing Home Abuse and Neglect Victims: What You Need to Know to Protect Your Legal Rights and Get Every Dollar You Deserve.
 You can also contact us online or call us directly at 800-800-5678 to schedule your free consultation.